What is iCloud Keychain, and Is It a Good Password Manager?

 How to access and view your iCloud Keychain passwords

 iCloud Keychain makes it easy to share your passwords across Apple devices.
 However, most of us use other devices as well.
-Unlike TeamPassword, which lets you easily and securely share passwords across all of your devices and browsers, you may need to manually find your passwords in iCloud Keychain to use them on other devices.
+Unlike TeamPassword, which lets you easily and securely share passwords across all of your devices and browsers natively, you may need to manually retrieve your passwords in Apple's system to use them on unsupported devices.

-You can find them in Settings > Passwords on your Apple devices and then copy and paste your username and password to wherever else you need them.
+You can find them by opening the dedicated Passwords app on your Apple devices, and then copy and paste your username and password to wherever else you need them.

-If the added convenience and security of a dedicated password manager sounds useful, then you can also disable iCloud Keychain as well.
+If the added convenience and security of a dedicated, cross-platform password manager sounds useful, then you can also disable iCloud Keychain as well.

 How to disable iCloud Keychain on iPhone and iPad